 - Need for the additional surgical procedure

-- Loosening of screws and plates and its failure
+- Loosening of screws and plates and their failure

 - No relief of symptoms